Mario Vargas Llosa: Early life and family

-When Vargas Llosa was fourteen, his father sent him to the Leoncio Prado Military Academy in Lima.
+When Vargas Llosa was fourteen, his father sent him to the Leoncio Prado Military Academy in Callao.
 At the age of 16, before his graduation, Vargas Llosa began working as a journalist for local newspapers.
 He withdrew from the military academy and finished his studies in Piura, where he worked for the local newspaper, La Industria, and witnessed the theatrical performance of his first dramatic work, La huida del Inca.

 In 1953, during the government of Manuel A. Odría, Vargas Llosa enrolled in Lima's National University of San Marcos, to study law and literature.
 While at the university, he was a member of a communist group, embracing the ideology as a reaction to the corruption and inequality endemic to Latin America.
 He married Julia Urquidi, his maternal uncle's sister-in-law, in 1955 at the age of 19; she was 10 years older.
 Vargas Llosa began his literary career in earnest, in 1957, with the publication of his first short stories, "The Leaders" ("Los jefes") and "The Grandfather" ("El abuelo"), while working for two Peruvian newspapers.
 Upon his graduation from the National University of San Marcos in 1958, he received a scholarship to study at the Complutense University of Madrid in Spain.

 In 1960, after his scholarship in Madrid had expired, Vargas Llosa moved to France, under the impression that he would receive a scholarship to study there.
 However, upon arriving in Paris, he learned that his scholarship request had been denied.
 Despite Mario and Julia's unexpected financial status, the couple decided to remain in Paris, where he began to write prolifically, including as a ghostwriter.
 Their marriage lasted only a few more years before ending in divorce in 1964.
 A year later, Vargas Llosa married his first cousin, Patricia Llosa, with whom he had three children: Álvaro (born 1966), a writer and editor; Gonzalo (born 1967), an international civil servant; and Morgana (born 1974), a photographer.